64robots/webforms/docs/content/en/index.md

 ```

 You can publish the config file with:

 ```bash
 php artisan vendor:publish --provider="R64\Webforms\WebformsServiceProvider" --tag="config"
 ```

-This is the contents of the published config file:
+This is the content of the published config file:

 ```php
 use R64\Webforms\QuestionTypes\EmailType;